mcriq/lotr_cl/lotr-linux-lab-student-instructions.md

 ### Your Tasks:

 1. **Infiltrate the Dark Land**
-   * Find Sauron's plans file and read it
+   * Find Sauron's plans file and read it for clues as to where specifically to destroy the ring
    * Lady Galadriel's vision mentioned a distraction.
 Perhaps there is a script that can help us?
    * Make it executable and run it